Our top picks of timely offers from our partnersMore details

 Cardholders can benefit from purchase protection and extended warranty protection.

 There is no annual fee with the Chase Freedom Unlimited®, but there is a 3% fee charged on foreign transactions.
 (Check out Select's best credit cards with no foreign transaction fees.)

 If you want to earn a higher cash-back rate, consider the Citi® Double Cash Card, which offers 2% cash back: 1% on all purchases and an additional 1% after you pay your credit card bill.

 To determine which credit cards offer the best value, Select analyzed 234 of the most popular credit cards available in the U.S. We compared each card on a range of features, including rewards, welcome bonus, introductory and standard APR, balance transfer fee and foreign transaction fees, as well as factors such as required credit and customer reviews when available.
 We also considered additional perks, the application process and how easy it is for the consumer to redeem points.

 Select teamed up with location intelligence firm Esri.
-The company's data development team provided the most up-to-date and comprehensive consumer spending data based on the 2018 Consumer Expenditure Surveys from the Bureau of Labor Statistics.
+The company's data development team provided the most up-to-date and comprehensive consumer spending data based on the 2019 Consumer Expenditure Surveys from the Bureau of Labor Statistics.
 You can read more about their methodology here.

-Esri's data team created a sample annual budget of approximately $21,852 in retail spending.
-This budget is comprised of the most common spending categories, including groceries ($5,019), gas ($2,394), dining out ($3,365), travel ($2,154), utilities ($4,862) and general purchases ($3,961).
+Esri's data team created a sample annual budget of approximately $22,126 in retail spending.
+The budget includes six main categories: groceries ($5,174), gas ($2,218), dining out ($3,675), travel ($2,244), utilities ($4,862) and general purchases ($3,953).
 General purchases include items such as housekeeping supplies, clothing, personal care products, prescription drugs and vitamins, and other vehicle expenses.

 Select used this budget to estimate how much the average consumer would save over the course of a year, two years and five years, assuming they would attempt to maximize their rewards potential by earning all welcome bonuses offered and using the card for all applicable purchases.
 All rewards total estimations are net the annual fee.

 While the five-year estimates we've included are derived from a budget similar to the average American's spending, you may earn a higher or lower return depending on your shopping habits.